zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Aug 27, Tue

+	- Worked and discussed at TDLI, SJTU.
+[Prof. Minyong Guo](https://inspirehep.net/authors/1423019?ui-citation-summary=true) gave a talk about [Coport](https://arxiv.org/abs/2407.10431).
+They expressed some concern about the case of opitically thick, because the affine paramter need to be divided smaller in the emisson region.
+After that, we had a dinner with [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/).

 - Aug 26, Mon

 	- Visited TDLI, SJTU.
 Learned a lot from [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/).
 He is a knowledgeable person with a passion for academia, and he is very hospitable.
 We also discussed with [Prof. Yosuke Mizuno](https://web.tdli.sjtu.edu.cn/mizuno/) and his group members.
 I talked about our previous papers and now the preliminary results of autocorrelation.
 There are still many open questions about the image of Sgr A\*.